microsoft/PowerBI-Developer-Samples/README.md

 To see embedded report, dashboard and tile, you need to fill missing details in web.config.

-clientId - Id of AAD application registered as NATIVE app.
+applicationId - Id of AAD application registered as NATIVE app.

-groupId - group or workspace Id in Power BI which contains reports, dashboards and tiles you want to embed.
+workspaceId - group or workspace Id in Power BI which contains reports, dashboards and tiles you want to embed.

 pbiUsername - Power BI username (e.g. Email).
 Must be an admin of the group above.